MinaAlmasi/inner-speech-fMRI/README.md

 | `second_level.py`             | Creates second-level models based on first-level models from `first_level.py`.
 Plots whole brain contrasts and finds relevant clusters using atlas. |
 | `utils.py`                    | Support functions for loading flms, removing specific subjects, and loading masks.                |

+## Data Setup
+Please note that you need to copy the `InSpePosNegData_copy` folder (i.e., the old BIDS file structure) to the `data` folder and rename it to `InSpePosNegData` for the code to run.
+Only do so on UCLOUD as the data is sensitive.

 ## Setup
 Before being able to run the code, please install all necessary requirements by typing in the terminal: